spencerlambert/mysql-events/README.md

 # mysql-events
-A node meteor package that watches a MySQL database and runs callbacks on matched events.
+A Node JS NPM package that watches a MySQL database and runs callbacks on matched events.

 This package is based on the [ZongJi](https://github.com/nevill/zongji) node module.
 Please make sure that you meet the requirements described at [ZongJi](https://github.com/nevill/zongji), like MySQL binlog etc.